spjy/jotted-topics/semiconductors.md

 Based on this equation, we can find the number of electrons in the conduction band by integrating:

 $$\int n(E) = n_o = \int g_c(E) f_F(E) dE$$

+## Charge Carriers in Semiconductors

+In order to understand the current, we will examine the contribution of electrons and holes to current.

+### Equilibrium Distribution of Electrons and Holes